SAP-archive/teched2020-DEV263/exercises/java/migrationguides/README.md

 ## Summary

-You've now upgraded the version or detected a dependency to the SAP internal *container-security api for Java*, which is deprecated and has to be replaced.
+You've successfully removed the dependency to the SAP internal *container-security api for Java*, which is deprecated and you have successfully replaced it with the open-source security client libary, which is available on maven central.

 Continue to - [SAP_JWT_TRUST_ACL](../sap_jwt_trust_acl/README.md)